Easy Brownie Mix Cookies

 Why We Love These Easy Brownie Cookies

-Texture: If you love fudge brownies, you’ll love everything about these cookies.
-They have chewy edges, a warm soft center with gooey white chocolate chips.
+• Texture: If you love fudge brownies, you won’t be able to get enough of these cookies with their chewy edges, warm soft center and gooey white chocolate chips.

-Time: This cookie recipe can be ready in just 30 minutes.
-Unlike some cookie recipes that requires the dough to be chilled, you just mix up this cookie dough and it’s ready to bake!
-Perfect for those last-minute cookie cravings!
+• Time: This cookie recipe can be ready in 30 minutes.
+Just mix up the cookie dough and it’s ready to bake, making it perfect for those last-minute cookie cravings!

-Flavor: These brownie cookies are a dream for the chocolate lovers out there.
-Between the brownie mix and the white chocolate chips, they are literally the perfect cookie!
+• Flavor: Between the brownie mix and the white chocolate chips, they are literally the perfect cookie for the chocolate lovers.

-Easy: This is a super easy recipe with simple ingredients that doesn’t require any special equipment.
-No stand mixer, rolling pins or cookie cutters needed.
-Just a mixing bowl, a spoon and a cookie sheet!
+• Easy: With simple ingredients and no special equipment needed, this is a super easy recipe.
+Your stand mixer, rolling pins and cookie cutters can stay in the cabinets…all you’ll need is a mixing bowl, a spoon and a cookie sheet!

 • Box of brownie mix: This recipe works with your favorite brand of brownie mix, whether it’s the store brand or the fancier Ghirardelli brownie mix.